anjalish05/Face-Recognizer/README.md

 # Face-Recognizer

-A face recognizing attendance system
+A face recognizing attendance system  <br>
 Download the images from `Images` folder